jok405/Scraping-NY-Times/README.md

-# Scraping-NY-Times
+# Scraping-Reddit
-Scrape and Comment on NY Times
+Scrape and Comment on Reddit

 Please check out the app in Heroku [here](https://###).

-Select headlines rerouted to the actual Times articles.
+Select headlines rerouted to the actual Reddit articles.